tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/edward2/make_value_setter.md

 #### Args:

 * <b>`**model_kwargs`</b>: dict of str to Tensor.
 Keys are the names of random variables in the model to which this interceptor is being applied.
 Values are Tensors to set their value to.
 Variables not included in this dict will not be set and will maintain their existing value semantics (by default, a sample from the parent-conditional distribution).

 #### Returns:

-* <b>`set_values`</b>: function that sets the value of intercepted ops.
+  set_values: function that sets the value of intercepted ops.

 #### Examples